-Shows behavior that concerns friends, family, or teachers, and others express concern about this behavior and ask you to seek help
+Shows behavior that concerns friends, family, or teachers.
+Or others in your child's life have expressed concerns or asked you to seek help

 Make sure your child has emergency numbers in their phone.
-These would include parents, other trusted adults, the healthcare provider, and the National Suicide Prevention Lifeline at 988 or 800-273-TALK (800-273-8255).
-When people call or text 988, they will be connected to trained counselors who are part of the National Suicide Prevention Lifeline network.
+These would include parents, other trusted adults, the healthcare provider, and the 988 Suicide & Crisis Lifeline at 988 or 800-273-TALK (800-273-8255).
+You will be connected to trained counselors who are part of the 988 Suicide & Crisis Lifeline network.
 An online chat option is also available.
+The Lifeline is free, confidential, and available 24/7.
 Help your child understand that reaching out for help is the most brave and important thing to do if they are considering self-harm.